SSO Configuration

 <logger name="org.springframework.security" level="DEBUG" />

-Check kerberos authentication from linux command line
+Check Kerberos authentication from the Linux command line

-Execute the command ( it's case sensitive and uppercase is important ) :
+Execute the command (it's case-sensitive and uppercase is important):

 $ kinit user@EXAMPLE.ORG